 If a comment has been flagged, you can choose to either delete comment or just remove flag.

-There are currently no push or email campaigns to notify studio users of comment activity or comment flags on posts published under Program Name.
-However, you can access all comments for all posts, view all comments on a specific post, and see which posts have flagged comments from Program Studio.
+There are currently no push or email campaigns to notify Studio users of comment activity or comment flags on posts published under Program Name.
+However, you can access all comments for all posts, view all comments on a specific post, and see which posts have flagged comments from Studio.